mattermost/docs/source/deployment/deployment.md

 ### Mobile App Experience

 Note: At the time of this writing Android application has yet to be released.
-It should be released within the next two weeks.
+It should be released by end of February 2016.

 Native applications for iOS and Android are available for interacting with the Mattermost server and receiving encrypted push notifications.